United States Senate: Appointment confirmations

 The president can make certain appointments only with the advice and consent of the Senate.
 Officials whose appointments require the Senate's approval include members of the Cabinet, heads of most federal executive agencies, ambassadors, justices of the Supreme Court, and other federal judges.
-Under Article II, Section 2, of the Constitution, a large number of government appointments are subject to potential confirmation; however, Congress has passed legislation to authorize the appointment of many officials without the Senate's consent (usually, confirmation requirements are reserved for those officials with the most significant final decision-making authority).
+Under Article II, Section 2, of the Constitution, a large number of government appointments are subject to potential confirmation; however, Congress has passed legislation to authorize the appointment of many officials without the Senate's consent.
+Usually, confirmation requirements are reserved for those officials with the most significant final decision-making authority.

 Typically, a nominee is the first subject to a hearing before a Senate committee.
 Thereafter, the nomination is considered by the full Senate.
 The majority of nominees are confirmed; however, in a small number of cases each year, Senate committees purposely fail to act on a nomination to block it.
 In addition, the president sometimes withdraws nominations when they appear unlikely to be confirmed.
-Because of this, outright rejections of nominees on the Senate floor are infrequent (there have been only nine Cabinet nominees rejected outright in United States history).
+Because of this, outright rejections of nominees on the Senate floor are infrequent.
+There have been only nine Cabinet nominees rejected outright in United States history.

-The powers of the Senate concerning nominations are, however, subject to some constraints.
+The powers of the Senate concerning nominations are subject to some constraints.
 For instance, the Constitution provides that the president may make an appointment during a congressional recess without the Senate's advice and consent.
-The recess appointment remains valid only temporarily; the office becomes vacant again at the end of the next congressional session.
+The recess appointment remains valid only temporarily.
+The office becomes vacant again at the end of the next congressional session.
 Nevertheless, presidents have frequently used recess appointments to circumvent the possibility that the Senate may reject the nominee.
 Furthermore, as the Supreme Court held in Myers v.
 United States, although the Senate's advice and consent are required for the appointment of certain executive branch officials, it is not necessary for their removal.
-Recess appointments have faced a significant amount of resistance and in 1960, the U.S. Senate passed a legally non-binding resolution against recess appointments to the Supreme Court.
+Recess appointments have faced a significant amount of resistance.
+In 1960, the U.S. Senate passed a legally non-binding resolution against recess appointments to the Supreme Court.